Matthew Clark: History

 In 1998, Matthew Clark plc was acquired by Constellation Brands Inc of the United States.
 In 2002, the company acquired Forth Wines.
 In 2007 Constellation sold a 50% stake to Punch Taverns.

 In 2010, the cider businesses were sold to C&C Group plc of Ireland, leaving Matthew Clark as an alcohol wholesaler.

 In January 2011, Constellation Brands Inc divested 80% of its European business, Constellation Europe, along with its sister company, Constellation Wines Australia, to Australian private equity company, CHAMP Private Equity.
 Subsequently, in 2011 Constellation Europe and Constellation Wines Australia together became Accolade Wines.

 In October 2015, Accolade Wines and Punch Taverns sold their respective 50% holdings to Conviviality plc in a £200 million deal.
 Matthew Clark operated within the 'Conviviality Direct' business unit which, along with the Bibendum brand, served over 23,000 outlets, consisting of national chains to independent food-led pubs and restaurants.

 In March 2018, Conviviality said it faced bankruptcy unless it could raise £125m, as it issued its third profits warning in a month.
 It failed to do so, and at the end of March, Conviviality announced its intention to appoint administrators within a fortnight, putting 2,600 jobs across the group at risk.
 Conviviality Direct, including Matthew Clark and Bibendum, was sold to C&C Group in April 2018 as part of a 'pre-pack' administration deal.

 Operations

-Matthew Clark is currently based in Bristol, where its Head Office is located.
+Matthew Clark is currently based in Bristol, where its head office in The Pavilions is located.
 It has a sales force of over 230 employees deployed across the country.
 Matthew Clark offers a range of over 7,000 alcohol lines with next day delivery.